abigailjeanswanson/do-ho-mania/do-ho-mania/index.md

   above-box-space = "100vh"
   box-content='"The woman made a failure of her whole life and left, when she died, a memory of an unhappy home for her family.
 Yet she died in what should ahve been her prime, believing she had sacrificed her life upon the altar of domestic duty, and had not been appreciated."

-   -Ella Wheeler Willcox'
+   -Ella Wheeler Wilcox'
 %}

 ## Do-Ho-Mania and the Fragile Ideal of Womanhood
-Ella Wheeler Willcox’s term “Do-Ho-Mania” is short, witty, and deceptively light-hearted, but the underlying message is serious.
+Ella Wheeler Wilcox’s term “Do-Ho-Mania” is short, witty, and deceptively light-hearted, but the underlying message is serious.

-Willcox frames her light-hearted advice as a plea to women.
+Wilcox frames her light-hearted advice as a plea to women.
 It is a warning to women, too: women must preserve their sanity for the sake of their families.
 She is quick to say that being a good housekeeper is admirable, but overdoing means risking degenerating into something almost monstrous, something industrial instead of something feminine: warm, loving, pious and soft.
 They could become “mere machines” and “terrors”—“enemies” in their own domestic sphere.

-Willcox softens the severity of her message why shortening the phrase “domestic housekeeping mania” (which almost sounds like it could be an actual diagnostic term for the time) to the breezy “do-ho-mania.”
+Wilcox softens the severity of her message why shortening the phrase “domestic housekeeping mania” (which almost sounds like it could be an actual diagnostic term for the time) to the breezy “do-ho-mania.”
 She shares a vivid anecdote about a women who cleaned so diligently and obsessively that she became like “one of the witches in Macbeth,” who intimidated her husband into being a timid, depressive man.
 She understood her readers’ devotion to preserving their “true womanhood” and knew that evoking the image of a witch would frighten them and pressure them to heed her advice. [^note6]

 She used light-hearted humor to reinforce and re-entrench cultural norms: